eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 </div>

 A new window will open where you can *optionally* complete with your name, author and the output format.
-Let try first HTML.
+Let try HTML output first.
-By doing click on th ok button, the new file will open showing the template.
+A new file with a template document will open up when you click OK.
+This includes a brief demonstration of R Markdown capabilities.
-This is great, you can try to "knit" the file to see the output document.
+You can try to "knit" the file to see the output document.

 <div class = activity>

 Your turn

-1. Create a new RMarkdown file.
+1. Create a new R Markdown file.
     You can choose the output format.

-2. Knit the document.
+2. Knit the sample document.

 3. Compare the "source file" with the "output file".
     Can you identify the different sections of the file?